FREE DELIVERY WORLDWIDE

 -

-Princess Mandarava (The Long-Life Dakini): Mandarava is shown holding a ritual vase, symbolising long life, blessed nectar, and the continuity of awakened vitality.
+Princess Mandarava (The Long-Life Dakini): Mandarava is shown holding a ritual vase (Kalash), symbolising long life, blessed nectar, and the continuity of awakened vitality.
 Her raised open hand adds a sense of offering, serenity, and compassionate presence.

 -

-Yeshe Tsogyal (The Wisdom Dakini): Yeshe Tsogyal is shown holding a shallow ritual cup, representing sacred offering, wisdom nectar, and awakened awareness.
+Yeshe Tsogyal (The Wisdom Dakini): Yeshe Tsogyal is shown holding a shallow ritual cup (Kapala), representing sacred offering, wisdom nectar, and awakened awareness.
 Her raised hand gesture expresses blessing, offering, and the transmission of spiritual teaching.

 -

-Bodhisattva Ornaments: Both figures wear elaborate crowns and ornaments accented with original coral stones.
+Bodhisattva Ornaments: Both figures wear elaborate crowns and ornaments accented with genuine coral inlay details.
 Their jewellery, flowing scarves, and richly decorated garments reinforce their sacred dignity and refined devotional presence.

 Artisanal Excellence

 This large pair reflects the strength of traditional Newar metalwork from the Kathmandu Valley.
 The smooth gold plated surfaces contrast beautifully with the dense hand chased engraving across the garments and bases.
-The original coral stones bring warmth, texture, and visual richness, while the calm facial expressions give the statues a serene and contemplative character.
+The genuine coral inlay details bring warmth, texture, and visual richness, while the calm facial expressions give the statues a serene and contemplative character.

 Placement and Devotional Use